trfd/CES/README.md

     Lua(end)
     Anything("World")

+### Output delimiters

 So, what are the `@...@` ?
 The character `@` alone is used to mark a block as _output_, it's the equivalent of `std::cout` for CES.
 The content of _output_ blocks is evaluated and redirected to CES output (can be whichever stream you like: cout, file, buffer, ...).
 To do this CES uses a custom method in Lua: `CES.out`:

     @i@ = CES.out(i)

 In fact the _anything_ blocks are also redirected to the CES output using `CES.out` but not evaluated.

+### Result

 CES produces Lua scripts equivalent for each CES code interpreted: